ekdevdes/bbball/README.md

 Contributing
 ------------

-If you would like to contribute to Storage.js please do the following:
+If you would like to contribute to **bbball** please do the following:

 +	Fork this repo
 +	Make your changes